Vyral/base-template/_posts/2018-07-05-your-next-morning-coffee-stop-the-clever-bean.md

 {% include youtube.html %}

 Today I’m taking a break from real estate to introduce you to an amazing new coffee shop here in Draper: The Clever Bean.
 Located at 656 East 11400 South, Suite J, this coffee shop reminds me of the coffee shops back home in Portland.
 As a former barista and coffee shop owner myself, I really appreciate the quality of coffee they brew here (their cold brew is unbelievable).
-As of now, i’m a regular at The Clever Bean, and I highly recommend you check them out.
+As of now, I’m a regular at The Clever Bean, and I highly recommend you check them out.
 To learn more about this place and meet the owners, watch my latest video.